amaarora/amaarora.github.io/_posts/2020-10-19-metric_learning.md

 We will understand the concepts in detail and also look at how to implement the above loss functions using PyTorch.

 In today's blog posts we will start with the basics of metric learning and also look at **Center Loss**.
 We look at what are closed-set and open-set problems and why metric learning is needed for open-set type problems.
 We also look at code-level implementations of Center Loss that helps reduce intra-class (items with same label are referred to as intra-class) variation.
+A complete working notebook along with code implementation has been shared [here](https://github.com/amaarora/amaarora.github.io/blob/master/nbs/Understanding%20Metric%20Learning.ipynb).

 ## What is metric learning and what are it's applications?
 The most commonly used CNNs perform feature learning and label prediction, mapping the input data to deep features (the output of the last hidden layer), then to the predicted labels, as shown in Fig. 1 below.